mwaykole/vdiff/docs/dev-doc/02-architecture.md

 # System Architecture

-This document explains how vdiff is built and how all the pieces fit together.
+This document explains how dfastllm is built and how all the pieces fit together.

 ## High-Level Overview

-vdiff has **5 main layers**:
+dfastllm has **5 main layers**:

 ```mermaid
 flowchart TB